Find out how Info For Me can help you

 Assessment of your care needs

-Contact your local council’s social care department and ask for an assessment of your care needs.
-This is known as self-referral.
+Contact your council’s social care department to ask for an assessment of your care needs.
+This is called a self-referral.

 When you phone the social care department, you’ll be asked questions to find out how urgent your needs are.

-If your needs are urgent, you may get help immediately, before the assessment of your care needs can be arranged.
-This doesn’t take the place of a full assessment of your care needs, which you’ll get at a later date.
+If your needs are urgent you may get help before the assessment is arranged.
+Your assessment will still happen at a later date.

 Visits are carried out in order of priority of need.
-If your needs aren’t urgent, you may have to wait for a few weeks for your assessment.
+If your needs are not urgent, you may have to wait for a few weeks for your assessment.

 Feedback